JudyMotha/readmeonly/README.md

 Pharm-Assist is a userfriendly app designed to track user medications ,schedule&dosage .
 Our app does the following
 * Prints a  Portable Document Format (PDF) for users to share the above info with providers
 * Compare  medications and says about their interactions
-* Provides low drug prices at local pharmacies by zipcode
+* Provides comparative low drug prices at local pharmacies by zipcode

 Motivation behind this work  is  a real life situation of a family member in our team who  had to take  medications prescribed by different providers  which kept changing frequently .And felt “Would ‘nt it be nice to have a hardcopy (pdf) of updated medlist with dosage and  schedule to be given to various providers.And ,thus our app was born!!!